mimoduo/mimogear/README.md

-#Mimo Gear
+#Mimogear

-Mimo Gear is a light-weight skeleton library for developers of any skill level to use as a simple start to any project.
+Mimogear is a light-weight skeleton library for developers of any skill level to use as a simple start to any project.
 If a style doesn't exist in one project, it mustn't exist in a library.

 ##Features